Miserlou/Zappa/docs/domain_with_free_ssl.md

-# Using Let's Encrypt with Zappa
+# Using Let's Encrypt with Zappa (HTTP Validation)

+## IMPORTANT!: Zappa now supports DNS-based validation out of the box, so you should probably use that if possible!

-This guide will show you the slightly convoluted way of running a Zappa website on an API Gateway Custom Domain Name with a free valid SSL certificate via Let's Encrypt.
+This guide will show you the slightly convoluted way of running a Zappa website on an API Gateway Custom Domain Name with a free valid SSL certificate via Let's Encrypt with HTTP validation.

 ## Tool Installation